Top German tabloid editor ousted over misconduct claims

 LONDON (AP) — The powerful chief editor of Germany’s best-selling newspaper has been removed from his post following revelations of misconduct, publishing company Axel Springer SE said Monday.

+The 41-year-old was suspended earlier this year as part of company-ordered probe into his management style, but later reinstated.

-Axel Springer said it had gained new information about Reichelt’s current behavior “as a result of press reports” that it had followed up on, revealing that he had failed to “clearly separate personal and private matters” even after being required to do so following the internal investigation.
+Axel Springer said it had recently gained new information about Reichelt “as a result of press investigations” that it had followed up on, revealing that he had “failed to maintain a clear boundary between private and professional matters” even after being required to do so following the internal investigation in March.

-Reichelt had also lied to the board about this, the company added.
+Reichelt had also lied to the board about this, the company said.

 Axel Springer said it would appoint Johannes Boie, 37, as the new chair of Bild’s three-member editorial board.